stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Next we extend the API by adding the methods to create and destroy an instance:
+Next we extend the API by defining the methods to create and destroy an instance:

 ```java
 interface VulkanLibraryInstance {